 Instead of throwing out used pasta sauce jars, try and turn them into a creative decoration!
 This craft is super easy, and you can use it to display the crayon candles mentioned above.
 For this craft, you need mason jars, some stickers for stenciling, and acrylic paint.

 First, position the sticker on the jar.
 This will be the one part of the jar that will remain see-through.
 Next, paint over the whole jar and let dry.
 Repeat this process until you are confident in the coat of paint.
 Let dry and remove the sticker.
 This will leave a “window” in the paint and is perfect for displaying a candle!

 Place some pebbles or sand in the bottom of the jar for the candle to sit on, and then put it on display!

 These are only a few ideas for creatively repurposing your recycled waste.
+They are fun activities for kids of all ages to do to celebrate Earth Day!
 Remember to stay creative and find ways to make recycling more fun!